megidont/Illimat-tarot-luminaries/major arcana.md

 ## 16. The Tower:

-When the Tower is revealed, all players must remove their hands from play and draw a new hand.
+When the Tower is revealed, all players must remove their hands from play and draw a new hand, with each player drawing one card at a time in clockwise order around the table.
 When you claim the Tower, you may compel one player to remove their hand from play and draw a new hand.
+If the draw pile is depleted, you must still remove your hand from play, and if it is depleted in the course of drawing a new hand play will continue with the partial hand.

 ## 17. The Star: